 - You will get put in a holding cell.
 When the jail is busy, you will have to wait, sometimes for many hours, before you get processed.

-- Firstly, you have to answer some basic questions, such as what is your legal name, home address, date of birth and an emergency contact.
+- Firstly, you have to answer some basic questions, such as what your legal name is, home address, date of birth and an emergency contact.

 - They’ll also ask you about your medical and psychological history.

 - You will have your mugshot taken.

 - All of your personal property will be taken from you and stored until you are released.

 - You will be allowed to use the phone so you can get in touch with a family member, friend, or bail bondsman.